wpquads/quick-adsense-reloaded/readme.txt

 * Browser Width

 = Active Development: =
-We are actively developing this plugin and our aim is to make this plugin into the #1 advertisment solution in the world.
+We are actively developing this plugin with a focus on improving functionality, stability, and usability for a wide range of use cases.
 You can [Request a Feature](https://wpquads.com/support/) or [Report a Bug](https://github.com/wpquads/quick-adsense-reloaded/issues).
 The code is hosted on [Github](https://github.com/wpquads/quick-adsense-reloaded).

 = Development Roadmap: =
 * <strong>A/B Testing</strong>: Find out which ads perform the most and how you can improve the ad revenue further.